 This directory contains an example config file and the content for the demo.

-It serves as an example setup for your documentation.
+It serves as an example setup for you to configure to your liking.

-Copy the config.toml in the root directory of your website.
+Copy the config.toml to the root directory of your website.
 Overwrite the existing config file if necessary.

 Single Post Configuration